HiberWorld/code-kit-examples/starship-hiberion/README.md

-# starship-hiberion
+# the-grid

-This is a Hiber3D HDK project created using [create-hdk](https://github.com/hiberworld/codekit/packages/create-hdk)
+This is a [Hiber Code-Kit](https://github.com/HiberWorld/codekit) project created using [create-hiber-world](https://github.com/HiberWorld/codekit/packages/create-hiber-world)

-Please see [HDK Docs](https://hiberworld.github.io/codekit/) for full documentation.
+Please see [Code-Kit Docs](https://hiberworld.github.io/codekit/) for full documentation.

 Install with this command: